be-fe/iSlider/README.md

 ##Contact us
 if you have any questions or find any bugs, please post issues to tell us.
 [Feedback](https://github.com/BE-FE/iSlider/issues/new?title=Bug%3A%20&body=)

-##Get iSlider

-- You could download the sourcecode form github here.
-- Using `bower install iSlider`.
-- Using `npm install islider.js`

 ##License (MIT)